-An HDD/SATA LED Indicator is located at LE3 on the motherboard.
+An HDD/SATA LED Indicator is located at LE3 on the serverboard.
 This LED indicates the status of hard drive activities or SATA activities supported by the South Bridge.
-Also see the layout below for the LED locations.

 HDD/SATA LED (LE3) Settings

 Status Definition

 On HDD/SATA Connected

 Off No connection